 "Surge" calls are forums for state public utility commission staff to share how different commissions are approaching new issues in electricity regulation.
 These peer exchange opportunities enable staff to learn from each other in an open setting.
 NARUC staff compile non-attributable summaries of staff comments and discussion after each call.

-The next surge call will take place on Monday, August 27 at 3 pm Eastern.
-Speakers from Illinois, Maryland, Michigan, Washington, and Georgia will discuss energy efficiency measurement and verification.
+The next surge call will take place on Monday, October 22 at 3:00 pm Eastern.
 Contact Kiera Zitelman for details or to request a discussion topic for a future call.

 July 30, 2018